 When I’m hardening off my mint plants, I like to start with an hour of sun one day, then bring it back inside.
 Then each day keep increasing the time.
 In about 1 week they are ready to start staying outside all day.

 If you aren’t home to be able to move the plant around as needed, then there is one other option I use.
-I find a spot that only gets a two to three hours of sunlight per day.
+I find a spot that only gets two to three hours of sunlight per day.
 I wait until there are at least 3 days in a row of cloudiness and the temperature at night won’t drop below 50 degrees Fahrenheit.
 This way they don’t get burned by the sun and they don’t get too cold.
-Usually it’s easier to find this kind of weather in late Spring when there are more rainy days.
+Usually, it’s easier to find this kind of weather in late Spring when there are more rainy days.